maccuci/maccuci/README.md

 ### :desktop_computer: About Me
 <div>
-I'm a Backend Developer based in Brazil :brazil:.
+I'm a Backend Developer based in Brazil :brazil:
 </div>

 ### :hammer_and_wrench: My Languages & Tools: